 Proving “damages” or the amount of loss for the victim involves compiling data regarding medical treatment, lost wages, and other pecuniary losses.
 If you are injured in a bicycling accident, then you need to seek medical treatment immediately.
 Like any person injured in an accident, medical treatment evidences and documents that an injury occurred and should be sought immediately to avoid any gaps between the date of the accident and treatment.
 Avoiding gaps decreases the possibility of the at-fault driver and his/her insurer from arguing that the wreck did not cause the injuries.
 If you have questions about how to pay for medical treatment, call us at 404-593-2620 or read here about paying for medical bills.

 As with any car accident, most claims related to bicycling accidents begin with an insurance claim and are subject to a two-year statute of limitations for filing a lawsuit.
 If a pre-suit settlement is unsuccessful, then a lawsuit must be filed within two years of the accident.
 The same process of filing a complaint, engaging in discovery, and going to trial applies; sometimes, settlement discussions and negotiations or mediation occur and enable to the parties to settle their dispute before trial.

 As you can see, making a claim for injuries resulting from a bicycling accident in Georgia can be complicated.
 Thus, you should speak to a lawyer to ensure that you are able to show liability, find insurance coverage, and obtain reasonable and fair compensation for your injuries.
-The Law Offices of Betty Nguyen Davis offers free consultations for victims of bicycling accidents.
+The Davis Injury Firm offers consultations for victims of bicycling accidents.
 Call us today at 404-593-2620 to speak to an attorney.